MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 ## Overview

 A workspace is a space to store and manage events and reports.
 It’s where you can view user activity in real time.
 When you create a workspace, you select the type of data to send to the workspace.
-Currently, only web data is supported.
+Currently, web data and mobile apps are supported.

 An environment is a space where you manage your workspaces and connections.
 How you use environments depends on your organization and your use case.
 For example, you can create: